Ranger-NF/enigma/Leaderboard.md

 ## 🎉 You're Ready!

-Your treasure hunt web app is now set up and ready to use!
+Your web app is now set up and ready to use!
 Users can:

 1. Sign in with Google
 2. Answer daily questions